Bitcoin white paper summary Defined by Simplyfy

-Bitcoin White Paper
+Bitcoin White Paper summary

 My argument is well-suited as a general idea of the paper, which can be broken down into a few principal points and components that altogether identify a solution to the double spending problem without the involvement of a central authority.
 This blog aims to distill the basic concept into a digestible form and give the readers a glimpse of the depth of the proposition that Nakamoto has described in his paper.